 President Joe Biden’s proposed public health insurance plan would cover an additional fifteen to twenty million Americans.
-Which is no small feat, but it would still leave millions uninsured and millions more underinsured, because it doesn’t rein in rising health insurance costs.
-The public option wouldn’t compete with private insurance plans.
+Which is no small feat, but it would still leave millions uninsured and millions more underinsured, because it doesn’t rein in costs.
+The public option wouldn’t be allowed to compete with private insurance.

 Best of both worlds

 It is possible to have the best of both worlds: universal health care with private insurance.
-It is the system we have here in the Netherlands, and it not coincidentally ranks top in the world.
+It is the system we have here in the Netherlands, and it’s one of the best in the world.

 (Petrostate Norway can afford government-funded health care for its population of five million, but that is probably less duplicable.)

 Until 2006, we had something like Medicare-for-all in the Netherlands.
 The bulk of the population had government-sponsored health insurance.
 The rich and self-employed had private insurance.
 Waiting times were long, except for those with private insurance.
-Costs rose uncontrollably.
+Costs were spiraling out of control.